 Using Christmas to Teach Children About Jesus

-Parents or guardians are usually the most important influences in their children’s spiritual development.
+Parents or guardians are usually the most important influences in children’s spiritual development.
 This presents both a responsibility and an opportunity.
-Concerning the responsibility, parents have the God-given assignment to teach their children about God and his love (Deut.
-4:10; 6:7).
-Concerning the opportunity, young children tend to see their parents as "god-like" in authority and credibility.
+Concerning the responsibility, parents have the God-given assignment to teach their children about God and his love (Deuteronomy 4:10; 6:7).
+Concerning the opportunity, young children tend to see their parents as “god-like” in authority and credibility.

 Parents can capitalize on this window of opportunity—it may remain open for only a few years.
 Wise parents are therefore opportunistic—capitalizing on teachable moments in the lives of their children.
-One such moment comes around each December as Christmas dominates community, school and family life for most people in North America.
+One such moment comes each December as Christmas dominates community, school and family life for most people in North America.

 Though we may object to the commercialism of much of these Christmas celebrations, we can take advantage of this annual opportunity to help children learn about the miracle of Jesus’ birth.

 For most of my adult life I avoided Christmas, believing it to be pagan both in origin and in contemporary practice.
-I have come to learn that my claims of pagan origin were, at best, overstated and that my former working assumption of, once pagan, always pagan, was simply false (see the article, "Paganism, Pagans and Pagan Customs").
+I have come to learn that my claims of pagan origin were, at best, overstated and that my former working assumption of, once pagan, always pagan, was simply false (see the article, “Paganism, Pagans and Pagan Customs”).
 I now realize that God is Creator and Redeemer of every day on the calendar.
-Although we do not know with certainty the day of Jesus’ birth, the lengthy biblical accounts of his birth invite our celebration and focused worship (read "The Date of Jesus’ Birth").
+Although we do not know with certainty the day of Jesus’ birth, the lengthy biblical accounts of his birth invite our celebration and focused worship (see “The Date of Jesus’ Birth”).

-Indeed the birth of Jesus is perhaps the greatest of all God’s miracles—for through this birth, God took on human flesh in order to become Immanuel—God with us—God come to be one of us; God come to save us.
+The birth of Jesus is perhaps the greatest of all God’s miracles—for through this birth, God took on human flesh in order to become Immanuel—God with us—God come to be one of us; God come to save us.
 Glory to God in the highest!

 This biblical message of Christmas, appropriately presented, captures the imagination and hearts of children everywhere.
 Think about it —God chose to enter our world in the flesh of a baby—Jesus, fully the Eternal Son of God, and yet fully a human baby!

 Why God came in this way is part of the mystery of Christ.
 In coming as a baby, God fully identified with our lowly state—sharing fully our experience, including all of our suffering.
 What a powerful way to show children that God loves them—he was once a child, just like they are.
-And the Christ child grew up, became a man and died and was resurrected so that they can be with him and share his joy forever.
+The Christ child grew up, became a man and died and was resurrected so that they can be with him and share his joy forever.